redhat-developer/odo/website/docs/command-reference/service.md

     image: quay.io/opstree/redis-exporter:1.0
 ```

-You can obtain the possible parameters for a specific service from the [`odo catalog describe service` command](/docs/command-reference/catalog).
+You can obtain the possible parameters for a specific service from the [`odo catalog describe service` command](/docs/command-reference/catalog/#getting-information-about-a-service).

 #### Using a file

 You can use a YAML manifest to specify your own specification.

-In the following example, we will configure the Redis service with three parameters:
+In the following example, we will configure the Redis service with three parameters.
+For this, first create a manifest:

 ```
 $ cat > my-redis.yaml <<EOF